-Radiation exposure compared for lumbosacral epidural approachesJanuary 24th, 2014 in Diseases, Conditions, Syndromes /
+Radiation exposure compared for lumbosacral epidural approachesJanuary 24, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—For fluoroscopy-guided lumbosacral epidural steroid injections (ESIs), the kerma-area product (KAP) of transforaminal ESI is less than that of caudal ESI, after adjustment for length of fluoroscopy time, according to a study published in the February issue of the Journal of Spinal Disorders & Techniques.

 Seon-Jeong Kim, M.D., from the University of Ulsan College of Medicine in Seoul, South Korea, and colleagues assessed and compared radiation exposure caused by the fluoroscopy-guided transforaminal and caudal approaches of lumbosacral ESI.
 Participants included 228 patients who received lumbosacral ESI (181 transforaminal and 47 caudal).
 In all patients, the KAP and fluoroscopy time were recorded.